Abdulla Yameen: 2018 election

+Post-presidency (2018–present)

 Indictment

 On 16 December 2018, the nation's high court seized $6.5 million in assets from Yameen.
 On 6 February 2019, Yameen was charged with theft, money laundering, and giving false statements to police.
 The investigation relates to a deal to lease tropical islands for hotel development, and an alleged payment of $1 million of government money through a private company, SOF Private Limited, into Yameen's personal bank account.
 Police also submitted a report to the nation's General Prosecutor's Office claiming, among other things, that Yameen gave false statements when he was being questioned.

 The Criminal Court found Yameen guilty of all charges on 8 November 2019.
 He was sentenced to 5 years in prison with an additional fine of 5 million dollars owed to the state.
 The High Court upheld the jail sentence in January 2021.

-The Supreme Court of Maldives has ruled in favor of the appeal case lodged by the opposition leader former President Abdulla Yameen Abdul Gayoom.
-The opposition leader was freed after spending 2 years and 2 days in jail.
-However, Maldives Police Service sought the order on Tuesday to ban the freed ex-president from traveling out of the Maldives.
+The Supreme Court of Maldives later ruled in favor of an appeal lodged by Yameen, which led to his release after spending two years and two days in jail.
+However, the Maldives Police Service sought an order to prevent him from traveling abroad.